jacksund/simmate/.do/README.md

 <br/><br/>

-## Setting up an account
+## Create an account

 To start, make an account on DigitalOcean using [this link](https://m.do.co/c/8aeef2ea807c) (which uses our refferal).
 We recommend using your Github account to sign in.
 This referral link does two things:

 1. DigitialOcean gives you $100 credit for servers (for 60 days)
 2. DigitialOcean gives the Simmate team $10 credit, which will help fund our servers

-If you have issues with this, please make sure that DigitalOcean is still actually offering this deal [here](https://try.digitalocean.com/freetrialoffer/).
-Simmate is not affiliated with DigitalOcean, so please contact them with issues!
+If you have any issues, please make sure that DigitalOcean is still actually offering this deal [here](https://try.digitalocean.com/freetrialoffer/).
+Simmate is not affiliated with DigitalOcean.

 <br/>

-## Autotomically setting up our DigitalOcean database and servers
+## Automatic setup

-This button below will launch a new DigitalOcean app (server+database) using a template from our team.
-Make sure you have already signed-in to your DigitalOcean account before opening the link.
+The button below will launch a new DigitalOcean app (server+database) using a template from our team.
+Make sure you have already signed-in to your DigitalOcean account before opening the link:

-Once open, you can provide your Prefect API key (optional) and a  secret key for Django.

 <!-- button that starts up DigitalOcean app -->
 <a href="https://cloud.digitalocean.com/apps/new?repo=https://github.com/jacksund/simmate/tree/main&refcode=8aeef2ea807c">